 return acc;

 Per the v4 privacy contract, race/ethnicity and religion fields appear only in households tagged for B08 and B26 — the two bundles where the planning question makes the data relevant.
 Households in B26 have these fields populated; households in other bundles don't.
-The Methodology PDF documents the privacy framework in detail.
+The conditional privacy framework is embodied in how these fields are populated across the Data Set.

 Yes.
 About 70% of the corpus has at least one foreign account (typically in the country-of-origin).
 Account types include foreign bank accounts, foreign retirement accounts (which often have specific tax treatment), foreign investment accounts, and foreign real estate income.
 The structured account-by-account data lets your tools test the FBAR / FATCA reporting logic correctly.